AitorSimona/Research_GroupMovement/docs/README.md

 I'm not going to go one by one explaining each single behaviour since I haven't programmed them and we would extend this way too much, but if you are interested you can use this link: [Steering Behaviours](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-leader-following--gamedev-10810) to gain a better understanding of some of them.
 Fernando Bevilacqua has some very good visuals to support the explanation.

+### Pathfinding

+#### A* implementations

+Many games use as a baseline for pathfinding implementations of the well-known A* tile-based algorithm (old Age of Empires, Starcraft).
+These games did not have to deal with as many individuals as later sequels and new ips, so it was not much of a problem.

+#### Flow Field

+A modern way of doing pathfinding when managing large groups of individuals, a Flow Field/Vector Field consists of a set of directional vectors that are directed towards the destination while avoiding static obstacles.
+These vectors are set each in a node of the navigation graph, and are used by individuals to steer towards the goal.
+Flow fields are very useful with large groups in small maps, but they suffer on big maps if not optimized.
+An idea would be to issue a flow field request only for those nodes in your graph that are on the way to the destination, or use a local flow field for each individual and then merge it into a group flow field (Supreme Commander 2).
+I am no expert in the matter, so I won't go deeply into it.
+In the following video you can see the basic functioning of a Flow Field.

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=Bspb9g9nTto" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Navigation Mesh

+Pathfinding algorithms/solutions work with graphs, wo if you have a graph of an immense number of small tiles and you issue an A* path you will have some serious performance problems.
+A key to most pathfinding implementations is to use a customized Navigation Mesh, which means a custom graph.

+Instead of having the regular tiles defined by the map, you can divide the map in zones, polygons, bigger tiles, so when issuing an A* request the algorithm only navigates a few tiles instead of thousands, significantly improving performance.
+SC2 uses a nav mesh, and has a hierarchical division of the graph, runs A* through the highest level (less nodes), traveling through tile "portals" and then issues a flow field request for the ones needed.
+I will leave a link to the method in the bottom of this webpage, check it if you are interested.

+## My Take

+Well, here we are!
+I hope you are still around, now that the topic has been properly introduced (I hope) let's head to a very simple implementation of Group Movement.
+Our goal is simple, handle the creation of groups, based on some entities/individuals and have them move from A to B. This implementation lets units overlap on the way to the destination, but organizes them at the end, so each entity/individual is on a different tile than the others, keeping a simple formation.

+We could fit this implementation in the **Flow-based approach** since we care about the group and not about every single individual.

+To do so we will need 4 utilities:

+* Pathfinding Module
+* Group Class & Unit Structure
+* Movement Manager Module

+The first one, the pathfinding module, is already implemented to serve the purpose of this research, it consists of a very basic implementation of A* that will allow us to issue a path request from A to B.

+### Group Class & Unit Structure

+In order to manage entities we will create a class and a struct.

+The Unit Structure: It contains information about the path to follow, the unit's state, a pointer to the group on which the unit is currently assigned and a boolean to know if the unit is selected

+IMG

+_The Unit Structure_

+The Group Class: It contains a list of the individuals/units that are in the group, methods to control the list, adding/removal/clear and more methods dedicated to units movement.

+IMG

+_The Group Class_